 The Skin by multi-media artist Stacy Makishi and dermatologist Michael Klaber.

 The Liver by Richard Thomas, a composer and creator of Jerry Springer The Opera and Graham Foster, a specialist in Hepatology based at the Institute of Cellular and Molecular Science at the Royal London Hospital.

 Bone by David Harradine, artistic director of Fevered Sleep,and Dr Allie Gartland, Senior Lecturer in bone biology at University of Sheffield.

 The Fingers by ice musician Terje Isungset and Mike Tipton, Professor of Human and Applied Physiology at University of Portsmouth.

-Also released as the Guardian Culture Podcast each month, and on the Time Out website.
+Body Pods were also released as the Guardian Culture Podcast each month, and on the Time Out website.

 Funded by a Wellcome Trust Arts Award.

 Recording and Editing by Alex Mee.
 Films by Fergus Dingle.
 Additional Filming on The Gut and The Liver by Mary Kouinoglou.
 Additional film editing on The Liver by Syriah Bailey.
 Image design by Leopold.